 Protracted negotiations were had with prosecuting authorities in relation to the particulars upon which NBJ would plead guilty.
 It was asserted by him that some of the allegations were either exaggerated, embellished or untrue.
-Having resolved the particulars of the charge in favour of the accused, NBJ pleaded guilty before the Local Court.
+Having resolved the particulars of the charge in favour of our client, NBJ pleaded guilty before the Local Court.

 NBJ was released from prison and ordered to perform 30 hours of community work.
 The sentencing magistrate took into account the time that he had spent in custody (approximately 2 ½ months) and the abundant material that had been placed before the Court in relation to his work prospects, his remorse, and his improvement in psychological health.